 - Documents created in D2L (i.e., HTML pages) are marked complete when a student views them.

 - Links are marked complete when a student views them.

 - Chats are marked complete when the student enters the chat room.

 - Checklists are marked complete when a student checks off all items within it.

 - Discussions are marked complete after a student’s first post.
 If your discussion assignment requires students to post more than once, you may want to select manual completion tracking.

-- Dropbox folders are marked complete after one submission.
+- Submission folders are marked complete after one submission.

 - Quizzes are marked complete after one attempt is submitted.